Nanny trafficking for the middle class - SWI swissinfo.ch

 What happened so far (Part 1): There is a system that lures Albanian women to Switzerland as nannies.
 And they end up in the hands of human traffickers.
 Shpresa is one such woman.

 In a local courtroom, an appeals hearing is taking place.
-Apart from us, only the defendants (husband and wife), the district judge, his assistant and another journalist are present.
-An unspectacular scene, at a first glance.
+Apart from us, only the defendants (spouses), the district judge, his assistant and another journalist are present.
+An unspectacular scene, at first glance.

-The couple had been convicted at first instance of employing foreigners without a licence.
+The couple had been convicted at the first instance of employing foreigners without a licence.
 Now they are appealing the ruling.
-Both are in their forties, seem distraught and desperate, without a lawyer or public defender.
+Both are in their forties and seem distraught and desperate, without a lawyer or public defender.
 She is a shop assistant on call, he commutes as a mechanic fitter.
 For them and their four children, their household income totals around CHF6,500 a month.

 The UN defines Human TraffickingExternal link as “the recruitment, transportation, transfer, harbouring or receipt of people through force, fraud or deception, with the aim of exploiting them for profit.
 Men, women, and children of all ages and from all backgrounds can become victims of this crime, which occurs in every region of the world.
 The traffickers often use violence or fraudulent employment agencies and fake promises of education and job opportunities to trick and coerce their victims”.